top of page

 Bio

-In addition, Mena has attended multiple summer festivals and workshops, including but not limited to the WildFlower Composers Festival (formerly known as the Young Women Composers Camp), the Mostly Modern Festival, the Atlantic Music Festival, and the National Association of Teachers of Singing Inc. Mentoring Program for Composers (she was the youngest participant in the 2023-24 NATS Mentoring Program).
-Through these numerous programs, she has received lessons and has been mentored by renowned composers, including Tom Cipullo, Stephen Cabell, Alison Plante, Robert Paterson, David Ludwig, Gregg August, Jonathan Whitney, Vivian Fung, Christopher Dobrian, and Tom Salta, among others.
+In addition, Mena has attended multiple summer festivals and workshops, including the WildFlower Composers Festival (formerly the Young Women Composers Camp), the Mostly Modern Festival, the Atlantic Music Festival, and the NATS Inc. Mentoring Program for Composers.
+Through these numerous programs, she has received lessons and has been mentored by renowned composers, including Tom Cipullo, Stephen Cabell, Alison Plante, Robert Paterson, David Ludwig, Gregg August, Jonathan Whitney, Vivian Fung, Christopher Dobrian, and Tom Salta, amongst others.
 Throughout her compositional career, Mena has had pieces premiered by ensembles such as the International Contemporary Ensemble, AndPlay, the Neave Trio, the Atlantic Brass Quintet, and, most recently, the University of Redlands Orchestra and Choir.
 There have also been readings of her works by the Mostly Modern Orchestra and the Bright Works Pierrot Ensemble.
-Mena has also received awards for her compositions, including the James Miles Musical Innovation Grant for Continuing Education Award from the Black Violin Foundation, Inc., and the ASCAP Foundation Bart Howard Fund Honorarium for participating in the 2025 Composer Now Festival.
-Most recently, she was the University of Redlands Conservatory of Music's 2025 Presser Scholar; Mena is also a two-time recipient of the SAI Composer's Award.
+Mena has also received awards for her compositions, including the ASCAP Foundation Bart Howard Fund Honorarium for participating in the 2025 Composer Now Festival, the University of Redlands Conservatory of Music recipient of the 2025 Presser Scholar Award, and, most recently, the 2025 ASCAP Plus Award.
+In addition, Mena was a two-time recipient of the SAI Composer's Award.

 Mena_03.jpg